 Registration deadline for roundtable discussions is Oct.
-2 (form doc)
+1 (form Word-doc tba)

 Profiles of Participants:

-Dr. Joerg Schulte has been manager of the BMW Group Liaison Office in plant Spartanburg Since May 2013.
+Since May 2013, Joerg has been the manager of the BMW Group Liaison Office in plant Spartanburg.
 The responsibility of this office is to further develop the relationship with academic institutions and to launch and manage research projects.
 Clemson University and CU-ICAR are strategic partners for BMW.

 Between 2003 and 2013 Joerg worked at BMW headquarters in Munich, Germany where he was responsible for capacity planning for all car plants in the BMW production network.